+The effects of our treatment on household behavior can be summarized as follows.
 We find that receipt of the letter announcing the threat of being fined results in an immediate and sizable drop in residual waste collected and a concomitant increase in organic waste, paper and plastics collected.
-The response is enhanced by the one-month crackdown that starts three weeks later.
-A response before the crackdown is to be expected since households were not informed that actual enforcement would only start a few weeks later.
+A response before the crackdown is to be expected since households were not informed that actual enforcement would only start three weeks later.
+The response is enhanced by the one-month crackdown.
 The weight of residual waste collected is some 15 percent lower at the end of the crackdown compared to before receipt of the announcement letter; the combined weight of organic waste, paper and plastics is some nine percent higher.
 The behavioral response shows some decay after the end of the crackdown.
 The decay levels off within three months, however, leaving a stable nine percent drop in residual waste for another seven months.

-Next to the threat of punishment, the treatment included two behavioral interventions that may have contributed to the behavioral effect.
-A persuasive appeal to separate waste in the letter sent to households before the start of enforcement conveyed the injunctive norm; the highly visible warning labels conveyed the descriptive norm, i.e. the degree of compliance among neighbors.
-To distinguish the effects of these two 'nudges' from the effect of enforcement, we administered two additional treatments.
-First, we devised another letter that only conveyed the injunctive norm - informing households what is considered acceptable social behavior, and how to implement it.
-This letter excludes any reference to the illegal nature of not separating waste and ensuing enforcement.
-We sent the letter to a random half of 21,000 households that had not been subjected to enforcement yet and find no effect on household waste separating behavior.
-Second, in 25 randomly selected routes, we strengthened the signal from the warning labels by attaching white labels to garbage containers when no wrongdoing was detected.
+The initial behavioral response appears to be solely driven by the threat of being warned or fined, as evidenced by the results from two additional treatments that we administered.
+Next to the threat of punishment, our treatment incorporated two behavioral interventions that may have contributed to the behavioral effect mentioned above.
+First, the letter announcing our treatment also included a persuasive appeal to separate waste, conveying the injunctive norm, and second, the highly visible warning labels signaled the degree of compliance among neighbors, conveying the descriptive norm.
+To see whether the appeal had any effect in of itself, we devised another letter that only conveyed the injunctive norm - informing households what is considered acceptable social behavior, and how to implement it.
+We do not find this letter to have any effect on household behavior.
+To see whether the warning labels had an effect beyond deterrence, we strengthened the signal from the warning labels by attaching white labels to garbage containers when no wrongdoing was detected.
 This made the brightly colored warning labels stand out even more.
-We do not find that increasing the visibility of 'good' behavior has any additional impact on behavior.
-Combined, the results of the two additional treatments suggest that households only responded to the threat of being warned or fined, not to the social norm nudges.
+We do not find that increasing the visibility of desirable behavior had any additional impact on behavior either, leading us to conclude that deterrence is what drives the initial response.